The two-dimensional one-component plasma is hyperuniform: Introduction

 \subsubsection{Mathematical aspects of Coulomb gases}

 As mathematical objects, Coulomb gases (under various forms: one-, two- or three-dimensional, with one or two components...) have attracted much interest.
-Concerning the 2DOCP itself, topics that have been investigated in the last years alone are very diverse and include: lower bounds on the minimal distance between points \cite{ameur2018repulsion}, concentration inequalities for the empirical measure of the particles \cite{chafai2018concentration,garcia2019concentration}, upper bounds for the local density of points \cite{lieb2019local}, generalizations to Riemannian manifolds \cite{berman2019sharp}, Wegner's and clustering estimates \cite{Thoma:2022aa}... to quote only a few among many others.
-We refer to \cite{serfaty2018systems} for an overview of motivations, ranging from constructive approximation to the study of the Quantum Hall Effect, via random matrix theory.
+Concerning the 2DOCP itself, topics that have been investigated in the last years alone are very diverse and include: lower bounds on the minimal distance between points \cite{ameur2018repulsion}, concentration inequalities for the empirical measure of the particles (\cite{chafai2018concentration}, \cor{see also \cite{padilla2023concentration} for a sharper bound}), upper bounds for the local density of points \cite{lieb2019local}, generalizations to Riemannian manifolds (\cite{berman2019sharp}, \cite{garcia2019concentration}), Wegner's and clustering estimates \cite{Thoma:2022aa}... to quote only a few among many others.
+We refer to \cor{\cite{serfaty2024lectures} for a thorough presentation including} an overview of motivations, ranging from constructive approximation to the study of the Quantum Hall Effect, via random matrix theory.
 The long-range and singular nature of the pairwise potential raises considerable analytic challenges.

 In \cite{MR3788208,MR4063572,serfaty2020gaussian} it was shown that the 2DOCP exhibits strong forms of rigidity at all scales and for all values of the temperature as far as fluctuations of \emph{smooth} linear statistics are concerned.
 Regarding fluctuations of charges, i.e. the statistics of an indicator function, \cite{armstrong2019local} (see also \cite{MR3719060,bauerschmidt2017local} for weaker controls) imply that the discrepancy within a disk of radius $R$ is $\O(R)$ with high probability.
-Our goal here is improve such bounds to $o(R)$ and to thus prove hyperuniformity.
+Our goal here is \cor{to} improve such bounds to $o(R)$ and to thus prove hyperuniformity.